Ikat Textiles of the Indonesian ArchipelagoAn archipelago-wide collection

 MUSEUM AND ART GALLERY

 in the fall of 2017 held a substantial exhibition of ikat masterworks from the Pusaka Collection titled 'Fibres of Life'.
-Early in 2018 it will publish Ikat Textiles of the Indonesian Archipelago, authored by Peter ten Hoopen with the help of eleven experts on specific weaving cultures.
-Covering all ikat regions, fully referenced and with a fine-grained index, it is the first comprehensive work on the subject.
+In 2018 it will publish Ikat Textiles of the Indonesian Archipelago, authored by Peter ten Hoopen with the help of eleven region-specific experts.
+Covering all of the archipelago, fully referenced and with a fine-grained index, it is the first comprehensive work on the subject.
 Foreword by Steven G. Alpert.
-Featured in HALI issue 192, Asia Week, University of Hong Kong website, HKU Museum Society, Oxford Asian Textiles Group, Textile Atlas interview.
+Featured in HALI issue 192, HALI issue 193, Asia Week, University of Hong Kong website, HKU Museum Society, Oxford Asian Textiles Group, Interview Bincang Noesa, Interview Textile Atlas.

 MUSEU DO ORIENTE, LISBON